How to Create a Dynamic Picklist for Salesforce Forms

 Dependent picklists

 The options of your picklist can depend on the values selected in other fields.
 Example we have a main picklist that fetches a list of Accounts.
-Then we have another picklist that only shows a list of Contacts associated with the above selected Account.
+We also have a picklist that shows only Contacts linked to the chosen Account.

 Let us add another dropdown field to our form and configure this field to pull all Accounts.
 Our configuration would look like this: